‘When I joined [Google] 15 years ago, nobody in the research group really talked about AI’

 The field of artificial intelligence has changed drastically since the mid-2000s.

-When Ryan McDonald joined Google in 2006, the world had only recently been introduced to Honda’s ASMIO robot, and AWS had just launched its cloud services.
+When Ryan McDonald joined Google in 2006, the world had only recently been introduced to Honda’s ASIMO robot, and AWS had just launched its cloud services.
 When he left the search engine giant in January 2021, AI systems were integrated into nearly every facet of the corporation’s work.

 The former Google research scientist departed to take the chief scientist role at ASAPP – an AI and research-driven customer experience company.